Originally published in 2025; updated for 2026 to reflect how labs integrate software, systems, tools, and procurement at scale.

 The limitation: While ELNs are excellent for recording what happened during an experiment, they rarely track the cost or source of the materials used.
 To avoid “data silos,” labs are now linking ELN protocols directly to procurement platforms to ensure every experiment is backed by a transparent supply chain.

-3. Supporting lab resources
+Supporting lab management resources

 Open access research platforms